-While the results of these programs of research may not yet be known, awareness of work in progress can inform other works in the planning phase and serve to connect researchers with potential participants or future collaborators.
-The following projects were identified by the Knowledge Hub in September 2022.
-For current trials on meaningful lifestyle activities in aged care, try searching the Australian New Zealand Clinical Trials Registry.
+The findings of these research projects may not yet be available.
+However, awareness of work in progress can inform other projects in the planning phase and facilitate connections between researchers and potential participants or collaborators.
+To see all registered clinical trials on meaningful lifestyle activities topics, try searching the Australian New Zealand Clinical Trials Registry

 Citizen Science: Impacts on health and wellbeing outcomes in older South Australians